Moors Traverse®

 Support points

-Here is the kind of food you can expect at the support points on the Moors Traverse®:
+Here is the kind of food you can expect at the Glaisdale support point for The Moors Traverse®:

 • A selection of hot and cold drinks including tea, coffee, hot chocolate, squash and water, with milk alternatives available.